CIROH-UA/ngen-datastream/README.md

 The realization file serves as the primary model configuration for the ngen framework.
 An example can be found [here](https://github.com/CIROH-UA/ngen-datastream/tree/main/data/standard_run/config/realization.json).
 This file specifies which models/modules to run and with which parameters, run parameters like date and time, and hydrofabric specifications.

 `catchments.geojson`, `nexus.geojson`,`crosswalk.json`, `flowpaths` ,`flowpath_edit_list.json` :
 These files contain the [hydrofabric](https://mikejohnson51.github.io/hyAggregate/) (spatial data).
 An example can be found [here](https://github.com/CIROH-UA/ngen-datastream/tree/main/data/standard_run/config/catchments.geojson).
-Tools to create these files can be found [here](https://github.com/LynkerIntel/hfsubset/tree/main).
+Tools to create these files can be found at [LynkerIntel's hfsubset](https://github.com/LynkerIntel/hfsubset).

 Other files may be placed in this subdirectory that relate to internal-ngen-models/modules.
 It is common to define variables like soil parameters in these files for ngen modules to use.